rahul-verma/arjuna/community/FeatureDevelopment.md

    * For named parameters, casing of names as well as order of parameters does not matter.
    * Example code can be found in arjex.
 2. Element Configuration (code and gns) - In Progress
     * State checking: Implemented for GuiElement, DropDown and RadioGroup.
-Pre-interaction and Post-interaction state checking can be sqitched on and off by the client. - Done
+Pre-interaction and Post-interaction state checking can be switched on and off by the client. - Done
     * Type Checking: Client can switch off type checking for controls which Arjuna does for some contexts. - Done
     * Support at automator level.
     * Support at configuration level
-3. Element should load specific pieces of DOM belonging to it as well as complete outerHTML.
 3. DropDown methods
     * setOptionContainer - Done
     * setOptionLocators - Done